 Significantly, the panel articulated the rule for religious discrimination as follows:

 Nor does it make a difference that faith-based bigotry did not motivate the orders.
 The constitutional benchmark is ‘government neutrality,’ not ‘governmental avoidance of bigotry.’
 A law is not neutral and generally applicable unless there is ‘neutrality between religion and non-religion.’
 And a law can reveal a lack of neutrality by protecting secular activities more than comparable religious ones (citations omitted).

-Finding discrimination, the court applied strict scrutiny, focusing on whether the state used the least-restrictive means:
+Finding discrimination by Kentucky, the court applied the strict scrutiny standard (see Case #4), focusing on whether the state used the least-restrictive means:

 There are plenty of less restrictive ways to address these public-health issues.
 Why not insist that the congregants adhere to social-distancing and other health requirements and leave it at that—just as the Governor has done for comparable secular activities?
 Or perhaps cap the number of congregants coming together at one time?
 If the [state] trusts its people to innovate around a crisis in their professional lives, surely it can trust the same people to do the same things in the exercise of their faith.

 The court issued an injunction pending appeal, explaining:

 All this preliminary injunction does is allow people—often the same people—to seek spiritual relief subject to the same precautions as when they seek employment, groceries, laundry, firearms, and liquor. . . .
 [T]he unexplained breadth of the ban on religious services, together with its haven for numerous secular exceptions, cannot co-exist with a society that places religious freedom in a place of honor in the . . .
 First Amendment.